amandasaurus/robot-detection/README.md

 ## Updating

-You can download a new version of the Robot Database from (this link)[http://www.robotstxt.org/dbexport.html].
+You can download a new version of the Robot Database from [this link](http://www.robotstxt.org/dbexport.html).

 Download the database dump, and run the file ``robot_detection.py`` with the file as first argument.